Adva Rodogovsky Trauma and Loss Therapy

 Counselling London

-I support adults who have experienced or have witnessed a life-threatening event or lived through multiple traumatic expressions throughout their lives and grappling with the enduring impact of these events on their overall well-being.
+In my counselling practice in Wimbledon and Clapham I support adults who have experienced Trauma or Complex Trauma (relational/ prolonged ) and grappling with the enduring impact of these events on their overall well-being.

 About Me